 This brochure was produced as an assessment by student teachers learning about Mantle of the Expert.
 In role as a fictional company “Learning Links Incorporated”, they were commissioned by a fictional client (the “Ministry of Learning”) to create a resource to help teachers understand some basic principles of Mantle of the Expert.
 This was the resource they created…!

-By Viv Aitken (a version of this article originally appeared in the NZ Education Review, July 3 2009)
+By Viv Aitken (This article originally appeared in the NZ Education Review, July 3 2009 – the version below has been edited slightly)

 ORIGINS OF MANTLE OF THE EXPERT